 We have an in-depth guide to financing a rental property, but there are essentially three options for you:

-- An alternative lender, such as Visio Lending: Alternative lenders usually underwrite their loans based on property cash flow rather than your personal income and are investor-friendly.
+- An alternative lender, such as Visio Lending: Alternative lenders usually underwrite their loans based on rental property cash flow rather than your personal income and are used to working with real estate investor.

 - Government loans or Agency loans (Fannie and Freddie): Agency loans are federally backed mortgages with great rates yet stringent requirements.